Last update on November 23, 2020.

 As of September 15, the Netherlands added the city of Prague (its residents and other travellers arriving from Prague) to their high-risk list.
 Travellers arriving from Prague are obliged to undergo quarantine, regardless of a negative PCR test result.
 As of September 22, the whole Czech Republic was added to the list.
 More details.

-From September 18, eight Czech regions will be added to the Belgian high-risk list (with Prague on the list since September 11).
+From September 18, eight Czech regions and from September 23, whole Czech Republic was added to the Belgian high-risk list (with Prague on the list since September 11).
 More details.

-From September 18, citizens and residents of the Czech Republic as well as other travellers arriving from the country (after staying there within the previous 14 days) will be banned to enter Cyprus.
+From September 18, citizens and residents of the Czech Republic as well as other travellers arriving from the country (after staying there within the previous 14 days) are banned to enter Cyprus.
 More details.

 FOREIGNERS employed in the Czech Republic